Fatal1ty/consul-options/README.rst

         dbname = 'orders'

-Now you can access to the option values in a clear way:
+Now you can access option values in a clear way:

 .. code-block:: python